 - 5.8.
-Income is recognised in the statement of financial activities (SoFA) when the definition of income in paragraph 5.2 is met, and when all of the following criteria are met: - Control the charity controls the rights to the associated asset or other access to the economic benefits - • - Probable it is more likely than not that the economic benefits associated with the transaction will flow to the charity. - Measurement the income can be measured reliably and the costs incurred for the transaction and the costs to complete the transaction can be measured reliably. - 5.9.
+Income is recognised in the statement of financial activities (SoFA) when the definition of income per paragraph 5.2 is met, and when all of the following criteria are met: - Entitlement this is control over the rights to the associated asset or other access to the economic benefit has passed to the charity.
+Note that entitlement has the same meaning as control over the associated asset within this SORP. - Probable it is more likely than not that the economic benefits associated with the transaction will flow to the charity. - Measurement the income can be measured reliably and the costs incurred for the transaction and the costs to complete the transaction can be measured reliably. - 5.9.
 All income must be reported gross when raised by the charity or its agents.
 Any fee charged for fundraising by a third party and deducted from the amount collected before it is remitted to the charity must not be offset against fundraising income recognised in the accounts but be reported as a fundraising expense.
 However, the net amount remitted to the charity should be recognised if the income is raised by individuals, not employed by, contracted to, or controlled by the charity who are acting on a purely voluntary basis.